Annual Report FY24

 Ruth Keene

-Holbrook Lawson
+Holbrook Lawson and Rick Holder

-Kathy LeBaron
+Kathy and Marc LeBaron

 Antzee Magruder

-Joan Markow
+Joan and Mitchell Markow

 Maria May